 Why do I wake up at the same time every night?

-There are several reasons this could be happening, and there are ways to make it stop if it’s become disruptive to your sleep.
+Here are some reasons this could be happening, and ways to make it stop:

 Why it might be happening